Bjoern-Hegstam/shopping-list-js/README.md

 * Change all DB-calls in main.js to return $.ajax instead of baking in the callback in the success attribute.
   * Also extract all DB-calls to separate js-file

-* Prevent creation of item types with same name

 * Sanitize input